praerie/notes/Chapter-2.md

 #### (2) Compartmentalization

 The pipeline team aims for a constellation of self-sustaining units that each do one thing well, rather than relying on a huge set of tools that are inextricably linked.

+## Section 2.10: Production in the Film Pipeline

+### Feature Animation Phases

+There are multiple phases of feature animation production:
+* brief and story planning
+* production of high-resolution assets
+* assets assembled into shots and building sequences
+* rendering and compositing

+### The Role of a Pipeline Developer

+3 most common tasks for pipeline developers during production:
+* fixing bugs
+* optimizing existing workflow features
+* adding new workflow features, which may be:
+    * details missed during original development,
+    * enhancements that you finally have time to work on,
+    * or subtle changes prompted by the way tools are being used in the context of real production

+### Automation

+Tasks that are performed routinely in production are often automated via software.

+For example, automating the export of **geometry caches**&mdash;data files showing the position of each point on the model in each frame of the animation&mdash;frees up the animator to do more creative work.